Rouselos/responsive-content/README.md

 # Responsive Content

 Responsive Content is a jQuery plugin to help you serve differing content to different devices.
-It can be used in parallel with CSS "responsive design" but is fundamentally different in that is loads different _content_ for different screen szes, rather than merely hiding/showing elements of the same content.
-It does not use User Agent detection, relying simply on window/screen width and secondary device capabilities.
+It can be used in parallel with CSS "responsive design" but is fundamentally different in that it loads different _content_ for different screen szes, rather than applying different _styling_ to the same content.
+It does not use User Agent detection, relying only on window/screen width and secondary device capabilities.

 Page content is loaded as HTML fragments by Ajax and inserted inta  besingle dspecified container element.
 Each ajax request has device-dependent query parameters which can be used (server side) to tailor